Pinegrove (band): Early years (2010–2014)

 Pinegrove spent its early years performing DIY concerts in basements around Montclair and surrounding areas.
 Many of their early tours were booked by the members themselves and performed to "no one," according to the band.
 Hall posted the band's debut extended play (EP), titled Mixtape One, on online music platform Bandcamp in January 2010.
 Bandcamp was instrumental in the band's early career, with the group using it as an official website and merchandise store.
 The group followed it up with Meridian, their first album, released in February 2012.
 Spin contributor Rachel Brodsky writes that the LP was received "breathlessly in their microcosm of listeners," prompting the band to relocate east of the Hudson to Brooklyn, New York City, in hopes of garnering more notoriety.
 Hall spent nine months in the borough and returned home to Montclair, viewing it a more peaceful space to write music.

 The band followed the release with & (2013), then Mixtape Two in 2014, upon which Hall observed listeners began to connect more strongly with the band.
 All of the aforementioned releases were re-configured into the track listing for their 2014 compilation, Everything So Far, which serves as an anthology of the band's early material.
 That same year, Pinegrove re-recorded their song "Problems" for Topshelf Records' 2014 digital sampler.
 After several years of self-releasing their music, the band signed to Boston-based independent label Run for Cover Records (RFC) in October 2015.
 The group were connected with the label by Cam Boucher of the band Sorority Noise.
-In addition, the group received help from booking agent Greg Horbal, whom the group met through Dexter Loos, a drummer who had worked with fellow Montclair acts Tawny Peaks and Alex G. RFC re-released Everything So Far with updated cover art that same month.
+In addition, the group received help from booking agent Greg Horbal, whom the group met through Dexter Loos, a drummer who had worked with fellow Montclair acts Tawny Peaks and Philadelphia musician Alex G. RFC re-released Everything So Far with updated cover art that same month.